RibbonCommunications/webrtc-anonymous-js-sdk/tutorials/Generating Tokens.md

 The administrator should go through the following steps to generate them:

-- Login to Kandy Link Admin Portal site with administrator privileges.
+- Login to the WebRTC Gateway's Admin Portal site with administrator privileges.
 A typical front end UI looks like this.

 ![Admin Portal](admin_portal.png)